mikewest/internetdrafts/first-party-cookies/draft.md

 only if they are equivalent under the `i;ascii-casemap` collation defined in
 {{RFC4790}}.

-The terms "active document", and "top-level browsing context" are defined in the HTML Living Standard. {{HTML}}
+The terms "active document", "ancestor browsing context", "browsing context", "document", "parent browsing context", and "top-level browsing context" are defined in the HTML Living Standard. {{HTML}}

-The term "origin" and the mechanism of deriving an origin from a URI are defined in {{RFC6454}}.
+The term "origin", the mechanism of deriving an origin from a URI, and the "the same" matching algorithm for origins are defined in {{RFC6454}}.

 ## First-party and Third-party Requests  {#first-and-third-party}

+### Document-based requests

+When considering a request generated while parsing a document, or executing script in its context, we need to consider the document's origin as well as the origin of each of it's ancestors, in order to determine whether the request should be considered "first-party".

-The URL displayed in a user agent's address bar is the only security context directly exposed to users, and therefore the only signal users can reasonably rely upon to determine whether or not they trust a particular website.
+For this kind of request, the URI displayed in a user agent's address bar is the only security context directly exposed to users, and therefore the only signal users can reasonably rely upon to determine whether or not they trust a particular website.
+The origin of that URI is, therefore, the "first-party origin".

-With that in mind, we define a "first-party" request as an HTTP request for a resource whose URL's origin matches the origin of the URL the user sees in the address bar.
-A "third-party" request is an HTTP request for a resource at any other origin.
+In order to prevent the kinds of "multiple-nested scenarios" described in Section 4 of {{RFC7034}}, we must check the first-party origin against the origins of each of a document's ancestor browsing contexts' active documents.
+A document is considered a "first-party context" if and only if the origin of its URI is the same as the first-party origin, **and** if each of the active documents in its ancestors' browsing contexts' is a first-party context.

-To be more precise, given an HTTP request `request`:
+To be more precise, given an HTTP request `request`, the following algorithm returns `First-Party` if the request is a first-party request, and `Third-Party`
+otherwise:

-1. Let `context` be the top-level browsing context in the window responsible for `request`.
+1. Let `document` be the document responsible for `request`.

-2. Let `top-origin` be the origin of the location of the active document in `context`.
+2. Let `top-origin` be the origin of the URI of the active document in the top-level browsing context of the document responsible for `request`.

-3. If the origin of `request`'s URL is the same as `top-origin`, `request` is a **first-party request**.
-Otherwise, `request` is a **third-party request**.
+3. If `document`'s URI's origin is not `top-origin`, return `Third-Party`.

+4. While `document` has a parent browsing context:

+    1. Let `document` be `document`'s parent browsing context's active document.

+    2. If `document`'s URI's origin is not `top-origin`, return `Third-Party`.

+5. Return `First-Party`.

-Note that we deal with the document's location in step 2 above, not with the document's origin.
+Note that we deal with the document's location in steps 2, 3, and 4.2 above, not with the document's origin.
 For example, a top-level document from `https://example.com` which has been sandboxed into a unique origin still creates a non-unique first-party context for subsequent requests.

 This definition has a few implications:

-* New windows create new first-party contexts.
+*  New windows create new first-party contexts (as the active document is rendered into a top-level browsing context).

 *  Full-page navigations create new first-party contexts.
 Notably, this includes both HTTP and `<meta>`-driven redirects.

 *  `<iframe>`s do not create new first-party contexts; their requests MUST be considered in the context of the origin of the URL the user actually sees in the user agent's address bar.

+### Worker-based requests

+Worker-driven requests aren't as clear-cut as document-driven requests, as there isn't a clear link between a top-level browsing context and a worker.
+This is especially true for Service Workers {{SERVICE-WORKERS}}, which may execute code in the background, without any document visible at all.

 # Server Requirements